BioHPC/MegaR/README.md

 ## Installing megaR:

 There are two ways to install megaR.
-The firstis using devtools, and the second is using the megaR.tar.gz file.
+The first is using devtools, and the second is using the megaR.tar.gz file.

 Devtools installation: